Y-Elsayed/AIReveal/README.md

-# AIReveal
+# AIReveal : AI-Generated Text Detector
-An LLM-powered tool that detects if text is AI-generated.
+An LLM-powered tool based on RoBERTa that detects whether a given text is AI-generated.